Quick links

 Customer service is also a worthwhile consideration for selecting a good mortgage.
 Poor customer service is one of the most common complaints on neutral platforms like the Better Business Bureau.
 Platforms like the BBB may offer insights into other customers’ experiences with the lender in question.

-Top Mortgage Purchase Lenders
+Compare Top Mortgage Lenders

 Quicken Loans Best customer satisfaction and application process